 For more information about the project or to see how you can become involved, please contact our Program Manager:

-Elementary School STEM Program Manager
+Baltimore Out of School Time Program Manager

 Center for Educational Outreach